-To export the servers defined in an installation, simply invoke setup.py with the --dump-servers command line option, followed by the name (and if required, path) to the desired output file.
+To export the servers defined in an installation, simply invoke setup.py with the dump-servers command line option, followed by the name (and if required, path) to the desired output file.
 By default, servers owned by the desktop mode user will be dumped (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in config.py).
 This can be overridden with the --user command line option.
 There can be multiple configurations of pgAdmin on the same system.
 To dump the servers from specific pgAdmin config DB file, --sqlite-path option can be used.
 It is also recommended to use this option when running pgAdmin in desktop mode.
 By default SQLITE_PATH setting in config.py is taken.
 For example:

 '''

-/path/to/python /path/to/setup.py --dump-servers output_file.json
+/path/to/python /path/to/setup.py dump-servers output_file.json

-or, to specify a non-default user name:
+or, to specify a non-default user name and auth source (the default is Internal):

-/path/to/python /path/to/setup.py --dump-servers output_file.json --user user@example.com
+/path/to/python /path/to/setup.py dump-servers output_file.json --user user@example.com -

+--auth_source ldap

 to specify a pgAdmin config DB file:

-/path/to/python /path/to/setup.py --dump-servers output_file.json --sqlite-path /path/to/
+/path/to/python /path/to/setup.py dump-servers output_file.json --sqlite-path /path/to/

-→pgadmin4.db
+--pgadmin4.db

 '''

-To export only certain servers, use the --servers option and list one or more server IDs.
+To export only certain servers, use the --server option and list one or more server IDs.
 For example:

-'''

-/path/to/python /path/to/setup.py --dump-servers output_file.json --server 1 2 5
+''' /path/to/python /path/to/setup.py dump-servers output_file.json --server 1 --server 2 --

-'''
+⇒server 5 '''